Davey8716/Win-11-Python-EXE-Builder/README.md

 **Win 11 → Python → EXE Builder**

-"If this tool was useful, consider starring the repo, some feedback would be nice."
+If this tool was useful, consider starring the repo, some feedback would be nice.

 **Why this exists:**